omar-3/Algorithms-Sequential-Parallel-Distributed/README.md

 # Algorithms-Sequential-Parallel-Distributed

-**I'm in a middle of a hard semester now, but I didn't abandon the project**
+**I'm in a middle of a hard semester now, but I didn't abandon the project**</br></br>
-</br><b>CURRENT STATE</b>14-4-2020</br>
+</br><b>CURRENT STATE</b></br><sup>14-4-2020</sup></br>
-I'm doing the chapters 7/8/9/10 which are on dynamic programming and greedy programming and state-space search and that stuff.The plan is to provide the solution for these topics in this textbook and CLRS and skiena as this would be an excellent exercise for me.
+I'm doing the chapters 7/8/9/10 which are on dynamic programming and greedy programming and state-space search and that stuff.The plan is to provide the solution for these topics in this textbook and CLRS and skiena as this would be an excellent exercise for me. <b>After</b> that I will revise everything in the past chapters to see if something is missing or to be re-written.
+This would be the first revise for the repo.
 </br>

 This repository is meant to be a very **comprehensive** solution manual/notes/implementations for https://amzn.to/2OjKobm.
 My intention is to implement all the algorithms explained in the book or even have been hinted at.</br>